marcharper/stationary/README.md

-The states of the process can be any mutable or hashable python object: integers, strings, etc. The function `stationary_distribution` accepts a few parameters, including a `logspace=True` option for transition probabilities that are very small and need to be handle in log space.
+The states of the process can be any mutable or hashable python object: integers, strings, etc. The function `stationary_distribution` accepts a few parameters, including a `logspace=True` option for transition probabilities that are very small and need to be handled in log space.
 To save memory for large state spaces, the library uses a sparse matrix implementation of the graph associated to the Markov process.
 A relatively modern computer should be able to fit a few million states into memory.